kaidez/kaidez.com/_drafts/2013-11-25-jekyll-search.md

 2. `tipuesearch_content.js`, which contains the searchable site data that's returned to `search.html`
 3. `tipuesearch_set.js`, which filters words and phrases in the search results.
 4. `js/tipuesearch.min.js`, which is the core Tipue code.
-5. a files that actually executes the Tipue code and returns searches to the end-user: this file will be represented as `js/scripts.js` in this tutorial and we'll discuss shortly.
+5. a file containing the executable Tipue code that returns search results to `search.html`...this code will be placed in a file called `js/scripts.js` and we'll it discuss shortly.

 <a name="build-pages"></a>
 ## Step 1: Add the JavaScript Detection &amp; Fallback Code to HTML Pages